 As an entrepreneur you are constantly bombarded with shoulds, musts and “you’ve got to’s…” on a daily basis from everywhere.
-Other entrepreneurs, your partner, even your friends the “advice” just never seems to end.
-But let’s have a little honest talk for a moment.
-The ever present weight of all those expectations is like getting bulldozed over and over again.
+Other entrepreneurs, your partner, even your friends–the “advice” just never seems to end.
+But let’s have a little honest talk for a moment about authenticity in business.
+You see, the ever present weight of all those expectations is like getting bulldozed over and over again.
 I feel it, you feel it, Every entrepreneur on the planet feels it.
 And as a brand strategist, I hear it all the time from my clients., “ So-and-so said that in order to be successful I must…” do whatever, and almost always that advice is NOT the right fit for my client.

 Well, business isn’t cookie dough that you can roll out and cut to create the same shape over and over.
 Every entrepreneur has a unique spin on things.
 Every brand has a unique experience that clients and customers go through.
 Being successful requires thinking outside the box, because cookie-cutter strategy doesn’t work!